ds-ws22/website/_sources/docs/programming-toolkit.md

 ## Troubleshooting

-Make sure that you use the latest version (in our course, we use Python 3.9).
-In your terminal, type `python --version` to see which Python version you are using in your Anaconda base environment.

-*You may also uninstall your current Anaconda environment from your machine and install the latest version: here a guide of how to [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/).*
+If you run into problems with Anaconda (maybe you have an old version), you may uninstall Anaconda from your machine and install the latest version: follow this guide of how to [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/).

 If you have troubles to use Anaconda in Visual Studio Code, follow these instructions: